nasa/Common-Metadata-Repository/search-app/docs/api.md

 This allows retrieving the metadata for a single concept.
 This is only supported for collections, granules, and variables.
 If no format is specified the native format of the metadata will be returned.

-WARNING: Currently for variables, the only `Accept` header value you can pass is `*/*`.
-As such the format extension is not yet supported for variables.

 By concept id

     curl -i  "%CMR-ENDPOINT%/concepts/:concept-id"